Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: Noise in Quantum Circuits

 Throughout the implementation of a Trotter step, decoherence will lead to the accumulation of errors in our simulation.
+Unlike the errors introduced through Trotterization, however, these errors lead to non-unitary evolution of the qubit register.
 In order to analyze the effects of this noise, we must assume a model for how noise manifests itself at the circuit level.
-Our assumptions throughout this work regarding noise will be based upon a separate work \cite{nap} which concludes that the effects of noise can be accounted for at the level of individual gates.
-In particular, we will assume that a circuit can be modeled as a sequence of noise-free quantum gates, $\left\{G\right\}$, with each gate followed by an individual, discrete decoherence event $\mathcal{N}_{G}$, which leads to some decoherence of the device register.

-The form of the discrete noise following a gate will generally depend on the particular choice of gate, and the particular choice of hardware.
-We will assume that the form of this noise is known (perhaps as a result of tomography performed on the relevant device), and that it remains constant throughout at least a single run.
-We will also assume that the noise event which occurs after a gate affects only those qubits which are involved in the gate - in other words, the noise following a gate operation on a set of qubits does not lead to any entanglement with any of the other qubits on the device.
-Note that this framework includes the noise accumulated on qubits as they idle, when accounting for the action of the ``trivial'' gate (in other words, the action of doing nothing to a qubit).